KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    KDE Store
       An online app |store| where users can upload files like lumas for :doc:`wipes </effects_and_compositions/transitions/wipe>`, :ref:`presets <exporting>` for rendering, title templates, library clips and even project files.
 See :ref:`effects-effects_tab` icon #7.

+   Kelvin
+      Kelvin is the base unit of temperature in the International System of Units (SI).
+It is also used as a measure of the color temperature of light sources.
+True story: A physicist cooled himself to -273.15C.
+He was 0K.

    Keyframe
       Defines the frame in a clip where something starts or changes.
 Most :term:`effects<effect>` have keyframes to allow changes over time.
 For example, the X and Y coordinates of the Transform effect can be keyframed to move a clip across the screen.
 See :ref:`effects-working_with_keyframes`.